roozbehaghabarari/md-lammps-metallicglass/README.md

 ## Repository Structure

     lammps-script/          → LAMMPS input script and EAM potential file for ZrCuAl simulation
-    lammps-dumps/           → Output dump files from heating, cooling, and equilibration phases
+    lammps-snapshots/       → Selected screenshots from simulation dump files
     DOCUMENT.pdf            → Full simulation report with methodology, analysis, and figures

 Each folder contains the necessary files to run, analyze, and interpret the molecular dynamics simulation of Zr₄₇Cu₄₆Al₇ metallic glass using LAMMPS and post-processing tools.
+Due to GitHub's file size limitations, the full LAMMPS output dump files could not be uploaded.
+Instead, selected snapshots and visualizations from these dump files are provided in the lammps-snapshots/ folder to illustrate the simulation results and structural evolution.

 ## Simulation Features